useblocks/sphinx-needs/docs/directives/needpie.rst

 .. versionadded:: 0.5.0

+``needpie`` adds a pie-chart to your documentation.

-.. versionchanged:: nextversion
+.. versionchanged:: 2.0

    Matplotlib dependency (required for needpie) now moved to optional extra.
-   Install the extra via `pip install sphinxcontrib-needs[matplotlib]` to enable support for this directive.
+   Install the extra via `pip install sphinx-needs[matplotlib]` to enable support for this directive.

-``needpie`` adds a pie-chart to your documentation.
 |ex|

 .. code-block:: rst